Lab 3: Student Evaluations of Teaching

 Tip

-It would be most efficient to use across() in combination with mutate() to complete this task.
+It would be most efficient to use across() in combination with mutate() if you are changing the data type of three or more variables.

 Tip